-The financial covenants in our Credit Facility require us to comply with certain financial covenants regarding cumulative quarterly fixed charge coverage ratios.
+Our Credit Facility requires us to comply with certain financial covenants regarding cumulative quarterly fixed charge coverage ratios.
 The Credit Facility also contains a number of covenants that, among other things, limit or restrict our ability to dispose of assets, incur additional indebtedness, incur guarantee obligations, engage in sale and leaseback transactions, prepay other indebtedness, modify organizational documents and certain other agreements, create restrictions affecting subsidiaries, make dividends and other restricted payments, create liens, make investments, make acquisitions, engage in mergers, change the nature of our business and engage in certain transactions with affiliates.
 No assurances can be given that changing business, regulatory or economic conditions might not cause the Company to violate one or more covenants which could result in default or acceleration of any debt under the Credit Facility.